Skip to Content

 Attachment theory

-In child development, attachment styles play an important role.
+In child development, attachment styles play an essential role.

-Using a two-dimensional model, the parent-child attachment relationship can be categorized by the levels of attachment-related anxiety and attachment-related avoidance.
+Using a two-dimensional model, the parent-child attachment relationship can be categorized by attachment-related anxiety and avoidance levels.

-Among people who are highly anxious, avoidance can be of different levels resulting in different types of attachment.
+Among highly anxious people, avoidance can be of different levels, resulting in different types of attachment.

-An anxious person with low avoidance tends to develop an anxious attachment style, also known as the anxious-preoccupied attachment style and anxious-ambivalent attachment style. while one with high avoidance tends to develop a disorganized attachment style.
+An anxious person with low avoidance tends to develop an anxious attachment style.

 What is the difference between attachment anxiety and general anxiety